Pumpkin Spice Loaf

 7) When ready to bake, pour the batter into the loaf pan.
 Bake until the loaf is very dark and a tester inserted deep into the middle comes out clean, about 60 - 75 minutes.

 8) Transfer to a cooling rack and cool in pan for ten minutes, then turn onto rack to cool completely.

 Like this recipe?
 Find it and tons others like it over at one of my favourite sites, Food52

-Enjoyed this story?
+Enjoyed this recipe?
 Throw some social media love around via the links below.
 Sharing is caring and appreciated!